mahrukh98/fso-adventure/part0/0-4_new_note.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server

-    browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
-    Note left of server: The server responds with the JSON data that also includes the input submitted through form
+    Note left of server: The server responds with the notes data in JSON format that also includes the input submitted through form deactivate server

-    deactivate server

     Note right of browser: The browser executes the callback function that renders the notes